 History indicates that it is possible that other breeds were introduced to the gene pool at this time and that these two "types" began to combine to produce a dog that could "do it all", the ancestors of the dog we know today as the Rottweiler.

 This is confirmed by the fact that the first breed standard for the Rottweiler allowed for a much greater variation in color/coat than the current standard.
-Also, if you look at photographs of some of the earliest recorded Rotties in Germany, you will notice that they appear more prolonged, "leggier" and lighter than you would expect, and you may even see some difference in length and build. coat color.
+Also, if you look at photographs of some of the earliest recorded Rotties in Germany, you will notice that they appear more prolonged, "leggier" and lighter than you would expect, and you may even see some difference in length and build.

-“…black with reddish or yellow markings….
-Alternately black stripes on ash gray background with yellow markings, plain red with black nose, or dark wolf gray with black head and saddle, but always with yellow markings.
+“…black with reddish or yellow marking.
+Alternately black stripes on an ash gray background with yellow markings, plain red with black nose, or dark wolf gray with black head and saddle, but always with yellow markings.
 White markings on the chest and legs are common and are allowed if they are not too extensive.'